 That's a good match for the way our service is set up, and it's fine to do as long as everyone involved understands that, as far as we're concerned, the member managing the account is calling the shots.

 The very first thing is to be very sure you understand the difference between an account and a membership.
-It helps this type of transfer a lot if all the relevant assets are bundled up in one account on the current webmaster's membership.
+It helps this type of transfer a lot if all the relevant assets are bundled up in one account on the current web admin's membership.
 Then, it can then be transferred as a single easy piece to the client's membership.
 (Most people handling hosting for others already manage assets this way anyway for accounting purposes.)

 Transferring assets from the developer's membership to the client's membership (whether neatly bundled in one account or not) must be done while following certain very strict rules about NearlyFreeSpeech.NET memberships: